v2-kaj/pointers/README.md

-# pounters
+# Pointers
-The code I use for teaching pointers
+The code I use for teaching pointers in C